-Outcome.
-Attendance is up to 85%.
+Outcome Attendance is up to 85%.
 Vandalism is no longer are in the school and their has been a significant improvement in pupil interactions.
 Pupils have for the first time sat KS 3 Tests and scored 5's.
 In answer to the question 'what is good about the school' Joseph replies 'Everything'.

-9.Chris is in Year 13 and is doing A2 Design and Technology Graphics.
-Issues.
-Chris has Muscular Dystrophy, is a wheelchair user, has little strength in his arms and finds it very tiring finds it very tiring to write for any length of time.
-What reasonable adjustments are necessary for Christo complete his course successfully and go to university?
+9. Chris is in Year 13 and is doing A2 Design and Technology Graphics.
+Issues Chris has Muscular Dystrophy, is a wheelchair user, has little strength in his arms and finds it very tiring to write to support his personal care needs and to information so he can input it to his computer.
+Chris uses two thin paintbrush handles to press the keypad.